Saudi sisters killed themselves, says medical examiner

-NEW YORK (AP) — Officials say two Saudi Arabian sisters whose bound bodies mysteriously washed up in New York City in October had killed themselves.
+NEW YORK (AP) — Medical officials have determined that two immigrant sisters from Saudi Arabia, whose bodies mysteriously washed up on the New York City waterfront in October, killed themselves.

-The medical examiner on Tuesday said 16-year-old Tala Farea and 23-year-old Rotana Farea “bound themselves together before descending into the Hudson River.”
+Tala Farea, 16, and Rotana Farea, 23, “bound themselves together before descending into the Hudson River.”
+Chief Medical Examiner Dr. Barbara Sampson said in a statement Tuesday.
 The cause of death was drowning.

-Investigators say the sisters traveled from Virginia where they were reported missing and stayed at hotels in the days before they died.
-A witness told police he saw them praying near the river before their bodies were found Oct.
-24.
+Their fully clothed bodies were discovered Oct.
+24 near the river, two months after they were last seen in Fairfax, Virginia, where they had been living in a shelter amid allegations that they were abused at home.

-Police say the sisters told people they would “rather inflict harm on themselves” than return to Saudi Arabia.
+Police said the sisters had been in Manhattan since Sept.
+1, staying at expensive hotels and ordering in pairs of meals until a credit card they were using maxed out.
+A jogger said he saw them praying at a playground near the river, sitting about 30 feet (9 meters) apart with their heads in their hands, hours before their bodies were found, police said.

 Most Read Nation & World Stories